 It is generally impossible order the teams to eliminate all inconsistencies

 in actual game outcomes.
 Teams are not evaluated on the basis of one game,

 in which there is potential for high deviation from typical performance levels.

-Instead, a team's rating is based on its "average" level of performance over the
+Instead, a team's rating is based on its body of work, in some sense an "average" level of performance over the entire season.

 Your ratings stink!
 Why isn't my team ranked higher?